 Hunt Real Estate Capital, a leader in financing commercial real estate throughout the United States, announced today it provided a $1.8 million Freddie Mac Small Balance Loan to refinance a multifamily property located in Boise, Idaho.

-Leisure Villa Apartments is a 57-unit, age restricted housing property located at 3003 North Overlook Road.
+Leisure Villa Apartments is a 57-unit, age-restricted housing property located at 3003 North Overlook Road.
 The property was built in 1973 and expanded in 2000.
 The property is situated on three acres and is comprised of four, one- and two-story apartment buildings and a one-story clubhouse.
-The loan is ten-year fixed rate transaction with a 30-year amortization and a yield maintenance prepayment schedule.
+The loan is a ten-year fixed-rate transaction with a 30-year amortization and a yield maintenance prepayment schedule.